Sahar-kh/-homework1/README.md

 ##Description

- Open Source Energy System Modeling homework1(SS2020)
+Open Source Energy System Modeling homework1(SS2020) Add simple funktions in Python and try it to pull in Github importent Points : bei Travis CI (has Errors) it is rejected because my file name was not same as .travis.yml and has errors because the Spaces in text were wrong